 - The first official photograph of Queen Margrethe II of Denmark after her ascension to the throne in 1972.
 Courtesy of the Hulton and Getty archives.

-- Andy Warhol signing an offset lithograph that was issued for the promotion of the print of Queen Beatrix of the Netherlands.
+- Andy Warhol signing an offset lithograph created for the promotion of the print of Queen Beatrix of the Netherlands.
 Unknown photographer.